leggetter/realtime-app-dev-tips/slides.md

 class: bg-pink

 ## <span class="tip-label"></span> **The server is your real-time work-horse**.
 It should still do the vast majority of data processing and decision making.
 Web, Mobile an IoT clients are great, but they're not processing machines.

+???
+Don't just pass all this data directly on to the client.

 ---